Plano Assault Attorney

 - Aggravated Assault - This is a more serious charge than simple assault.
 Assault becomes aggravated when the defendant inflicts severe physical harm or injury on the victim or used or brandished a deadly weapon during the assault.

-- Assault with a Deadly Weapon - Those who use or display a deadly weapon during the assault.
+- Assault with a Deadly Weapon - You will be charged with assault with a deadly weapon if you use or display a deadly weapon during the assault.

-- Assault against a Public Servant - If the defendant committed assault against an officer, employee, or agent of the government.
+- Assault against a Public Servant - If the defendant committed assault against an officer, employee, or agent of the government than you will be charged with assault against a public servant

-- Domestic Violence Assault - When assault is committed against a family member, current or former partner, or a household member.
+- Domestic Violence Assault -You will be charged with domestic violence assault when assault is committed against a family member, current or former partner, or a household member.

 When an individual is convicted for assault in Texas, they can face a range of punishments depending on whether the crime was charged as a misdemeanor or felony.
 Misdemeanors are considered less severe and are therefore punished less severely than felonies.